What is surgical thrombectomy?

 about all your concerns and questions.

 How do I get ready for a surgical thrombectomy?

-Before the procedure, you will be asked to sign a consent form.
-This gives your permission to do the procedure.
-It also states that you fully understand the risks and benefits Talk with your doctor how to prepare for your surgery.
+Before the procedure, you will be asked to sign a surgical consent form.
+This gives during the procedure.
+Both consents also state that you fully understand the risks Talk with your doctor how to prepare for your surgery.
 Tell your doctor about all